Nadia Oh: Colours, 2009 to 2012

 Oh worked once again with Space Cowboy on her second studio album, Colours, released on 8 May 2011.
 Singles from the album, "Taking Over the Dancefloor" (originally titled "Kate Middleton"), which received airplay on BBC Radio 1's The Scott Mills Show, and "No Bueno", showcase a moombahton style and were named Song of the Day by Popjustice on 21 March and 27 June 2011, respectively.
 Colours was re-issued in September 2011 to include "No Bueno", "Shade", "I Like It Loud" and "Follow Me".

-Oh has been working on new music since mid-late 2011, with two tracks being released on SoundCloud as free downloads so far; "Vampire Night" featuring Space Cowboy and "Fqn Amazing".
+Oh had been working on new music since mid-late 2011, with two tracks being released on SoundCloud as free downloads so far; "Vampire Night" featuring Space Cowboy and "Fqn Amazing".
 In early 2012, she released "Slapper (Ayye)" through iTunes however since this she has not released any new material.

 2013–present: Hiatus and modelling

 Since 2012, Oh has not released any new material despite suggesting otherwise.
 She has since pursued a career in modelling.
 It is unclear if Oh plans on returning to music.
-A demo of a song with singer and producer MNEK dated from 2012 allegedly called "Radio Religion" surfaced online in 2021 but it was never officially released.
+A demo of a song with singer and producer MNEK called "Radio Religion", originally slated for an October 2012 release, surfaced online in 2021.
+It was never officially released.

+In 2025, Nadia Oh officially returned from her hiatus by creating an official TikTok account.
+It is unclear whether she will return to music, as she had said in a TikTok comment that she doesn't think she'd be able to.